kisalthennakoon/Devix/README.md

-# Transformer Thermal Image Management System – Phase 1
+# Transformer Thermal Image Management System

-## Overview
+## 📌 Overview

-This project is a web-based system to manage transformer records and their associated thermal images under various environmental conditions.
-Phase 1 focuses on building the foundation of the system, including an admin interface for transformer management, image uploading, and metadata tagging.
+This project is a **web-based platform** for managing transformer records and their associated thermal images under different environmental conditions.

+**Phase 1** focuses on building the system foundation, including:
+- An **admin interface** for transformer management
+- **Thermal image uploading**
+- **Metadata tagging** for organization and retrieval

+⚠️ **Important Note**:
+The backend uploads images to **Google Drive**, generates shareable links, and stores them in **PostgreSQL**.
+The frontend then retrieves and displays these links.

+- **Issue on localhost**: Google Drive does not allow embedding images when accessed from an **HTTP localhost** environment, causing broken image previews in the UI.
+- **Workaround**: This issue does not occur when the system is deployed in a secure environment (e.g., GitHub Codespaces with HTTPS) or when hosted on any HTTPS-enabled server.

 ## Setup Instructions